Programme Amendment and Withdrawals during and after the coronavirus outbreak

 Please refer to the main sections below for further detail and revised templates.

-Programme Amendment during the coronavirus outbreak
+Programme Amendment during and after the coronavirus outbreak

-Information about currently revised processes for Programme Amendment.
+Information about interim processes for Programme Amendment.

 Withdrawal, Suspension and Resumption of Taught Programmes